seqfx/aeroback/README.md

 How to Configure Backup
 -----------------------
+Configuration files are located in `aeroback.config` directory.

+Initially the config directory only has `EXAMPLES` subdirectory.
+Your need to use those examples to create:
+* `notify-email.ini` with your email settings
+* at least one `<filename>.ini` with backup settings

+**If any of these files files are absent the script will not run.**

-Configuration files are located in `aeroback.config` folder.
-Configuration for multiple machines can be stored there making it easier to setup (for example) two backups: one for your development box and another for a server.
+`aeroback.config` is the place to put configuration files for one or several machines.
+Aeroback will execute only relevant configuratons.
+This approach makes it easier to setup several machine backups.
+For example, one for your development box and another for a server.

 Each setup is an `.ini` file usually following this naming convention `_home_<your_username>.ini`.
 *Important: * to ignore some config files prepend their name with `OFF`, for example `OFF_home_ben.ini`.
 Aeroback recognizes machine by a presence of a relevant directory that is specified in each config file: